Trafexofive/DB-Forge-MK1/docs/API.md

 ### `POST /api/db/{db_name}/query`

-Executes a raw SQL query.
-This is the most flexible and powerful endpoint, designed for agent use.
+Executes a raw SQL query against the specified database.
+This is the most flexible and powerful endpoint, designed for direct data manipulation and retrieval.
+It supports parameterized queries for safety.
+The `sql` field can contain any valid SQLite statement (SELECT, INSERT, UPDATE, DELETE, CREATE, etc.).

 -   **Request Body:**
     ```json